DevOpsHiveHQ/dynamic-devops-roadmap/docs/faq/README.md

 <img class="img-right img-round-corners" title="Ducklephant!
 Not a Duck not an Elephant!" alt="Ducklephant!
 Not a Duck not an Elephant!" align="right" width="30%" src={require('./ducklephant.jpg').default} />

 If you cannot get a **paid mentor**, try to get a **community mentor** like your tech local community or [ADPList](https://adplist.org/).
-If you can't get any mentor at all, try to start **group learning** with other peers who want to start a DevOps career because "**The whole is greater than the sum of its parts**."
+If you can't get any mentor at all, try to start **group learning**, or even find **one peer** who wants to start a DevOps career because "**The whole is greater than the sum of its parts**."
 If you can't find anyone at all, then do it alone, but that should be the last resort.

 **Why?** Because you will probably waste a lot of time and end up with `Ducklephant`, not a Duck, not an Elephant!
 The final outcome will be unfunctional and doesn't fit the market.